It Started with a Bucket

 Today, Elastec’s environmental products are distributed in 155 countries and include a variety of oil skimmers, containment boom, turbidity curtains, work boats, portable incinerators and industrial vacuum systems.
-We are an innovative company with a big mission, developing solutions to clean up surface water pollution, to keep our waterways clean.
+We are an innovative, 100% employee owned company with a big mission, developing solutions to clean up surface water pollution, to keep our waterways clean.
 And, it all started with a bucket.

 Elastec is established by Donnie Wilson and Jeff Cantrell from Crossville, Illinois, USA with their invention of a drum oil skimmer.

 Elastec purchases the rights to a portable incinerator and increases sales of the unit by 2,000%

 As global awareness of environmental protection and oil spill response increases, Elastec opens its first international remote office in Moscow, Russia.

 The portable incinerator line expands with the development of MediBurn for the disposal of medical waste in developing countries and remote locations.
 MediBurn purchases continue to grow globally, including several installations in Liberia for the control of Ebola waste.